-Brazil judge reiterates order to release Lula from prison
+Brazil judge blocks order to release of Lula from prison

 Support for former Sao Paulo Mayor Fernando Haddad would more than triple with Lula’s backing, lifting him to second in the race, according to a survey last month.

-Reporting by Eduardo Simoes in Sao Paulo and Lisandra Paraguassu in Brasilia; Additional reporting by Ana Mano in Sao Paulo and Ricardo Brito in Brasilia; Writing by Brad Haynes; Editing by Lisa Shumaker and James Dalgleish
+Reporting by Lisandra Paraguassu and Ricardo Brito in Brasilia; Additional reporting by Eduardo Simoes and Ana Mano in Sao Paulo; Writing by Brad Haynes; Editing by Daniel Wallis and James Dalgleish